Proposal strategies based on the number of proposals anticipated

 Don’t expect to win based on claims.
 Expect to win on proof points.
 If each proposal makes dozens of claims and there are hundreds of proposals, the evaluator will gloss right over claims.

 If you hide the good stuff in the middle of paragraphs, they might never see it.
 But if you put things in tables, lists, or other visuals, or even just bold them, they stand a better chance of being seen.
-Just make sure they are worth not only being seen, but are also worth taking note of and awarding them evaluation points.
+Just make sure they are not only worth being seen, but are also worth taking note of and awarding them evaluation points.

 Access to premium content items is limited to PropLIBRARY Subscribers